danchoi/soywiki/README.markdown

 SoyWiki makes a great writing aid, especially if you do your writing in Vim.
 You can have SoyWiki open in multiple Vim windows, tabs, and buffers, and open even more windows and tabs alongside them for editing an essay, chapter, or paper.
-Throw in a large monitor and a teapot, and you'll have your paper, essay, book, or screenplay written in no time.
+Throw a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a teapot, and you'll have your paper, essay, book, or screenplay written faster, sooner, and better.

 You don't need to shell out $$ for a tools like [Scrivener][scriv] if you appreciate how much more powerful Vim is for editing and navigating